amirrajan/survivingtheappstore/manuscript/developer_logs.md

 >a dictator divides mankind into two classes: tools and enemies.

 To help again with pacing, I decided to add "flashes of events" that would show up when the player gathered wood.
 It added just enough of a draw to keep going though the first part.
-The first message read:
+The first message
+read:

 >hope she's okay, have to keep the fire going.

-<a id="battlingthedustypath"> </a>
+#Postmortem

+The "flashes of events" was an incredibly important turning point for the game.
+It's where I took the world Michael created and put my own touch of narrative.
+The "builder" of A Dark Room is by far the most important component to the narrative.
+I'd go as far to say that she _is_ the narrative.
+I don't think the game would have been as successful without her and the player's unspoken relationship.

+Here are some code metrics for the size of the game at this point.
+You'd think a minimalist text based game would be tiny, but that certainly wasn't the case.

+Game Size at Day 28:

+- files: 35
+- blank: 1048
+- comment: 147
+- code: 3,584

+Final Game Size:

+- files: 149
+- blank: 3,855
+- comment: 291
+- code: 16,506

-**Jul 30, 2013: Back to Battle the Dusty Path** <a href="#battlingthedustypath"><small>permalink</small></a>
+#Back to Battle the Dusty Path

-The quotes were in place (I was so excited about showing this to Michael).
+The quotes were in place.
 I had random Room events working too.
 The after effects created from spending so many days with wrestling the map had worn off.
 I started specing out the battle sequences now.

-<a id="microsoftmanifesto"> </a>

-**Aug 1, 2013: Reflecting on the .Net Ecosystem - The Microsoft Manifesto** <a href="#microsoftmanifesto"><small>permalink</small></a>

-I haven't booted up Windows for a long period of time at this point.
-Most of my time was spent building A Dark Room on OSX.
-I still built small applications and kept my skills sharp with NodeJS, and Rails.
-I still paired with developers on any stack (.Net or not), and I still went to .Net User Groups to meet up with friends.

-But at this point I just had some (for lack of a better term) "resentment" with the .Net ecosystem (and the person I used to be).
-I've spent a good amount of time "on the other side" and have tried really, really hard to break down barriers for .Net developers.
-I took the day and wrote a blog entry about my past self: [The Microsoft Manifesto](http://amirrajan.net/meta/2013/08/01/the-microsoft-manifesto/).

-<a id="takinganotherbreak"> </a>
+#Postmortem

+For the business/not technical people reading this, I can't stress enough how difficult this time period was.
+It's not fun hitting roadblock after roadblock.
+You make some progress, see parts of a system coming together and then immediately hit another problem.
+It's one of the reasons I had to take a step away from the Dusty Path back in Day 26.

+So when your developer friends are in this slog, the last thing they need to hear is "Why isn't this done yet?", or "I'm surprised this is taking so long."
+Try to empathize with the developers, because we've got enough problems to deal with during these times.

-**Aug 2, 2013: Had to Take Another Break** <a href="#takinganotherbreak"><small>permalink</small></a>
+#Day 33 - Aug 2, 2013: Had to Take Another Break

 Development on A Dark Room started to slow down a bit (I hit a bit of a low point in motivation).
 Combat was working at a cursory level... mostly just animations.
 The battle sequence was pretty much a real time game with a timer running at 10 frames per second...
 I was making a real time game using Cocoa controls as opposed to sprites and a canvas... kind of felt weird about that.
 But it worked.

 5 days on and off to work through the loot screen (the screen that came up after you won a battle).
 Pixel pushing labels and buttons.
 At this point I dread any kind of UI work in iOS.

-<a id="abetterdeveloper2"> </a>

-**Aug 13, 2013: Another Realization That I Was Becoming a Better Developer** <a href="#abetterdeveloper2"><small>permalink</small></a>

-I was scheduled to speak at Austin Code Camp.
-I was going to do a presentation on an array of front end JavaScript frameworks.
-I spent the next few days working on the presentation and spent some time preparing a lighting talk about how you could use VIM for C# development.
-I also helped one of my friends (Chris Holt), prepare for his presentation on F#.
-Here I am, 4 months into my sabbatical.
-Continually gaining proficiency with C#/F#, JavaScript, Objective C, Ruby, VIM, Visual Studio, and XCode.

-<a id="nodejsitch"> </a>

-**Aug 25, 2013: Taking a Break to Scratch a NodeJS Itch** <a href="#nodejsitch"><small>permalink</small></a>
+#Day 58 - Aug 25, 2013: Taking a Break to Scratch a NodeJS Itch

 I've spent the last 8 days on the Dusty Path.
 Adding the Iron Mine, Coal Mine, Sulfur Mine, working through road creation, and working through unlocking Workshop items.
 I needed another break.
-I spent the next week working on a Twitter mashup written in NodeJS (github.com/amirrajan/sortis).
+I spent the next week working on a Twitter mashup written in NodeJS among other things.
+You can finde the projects here: [http://amirrajan.net/nodejs-by-example/](http://amirrajan.net/nodejs-by-example/).

-<a id="notdotnetpresentation"> </a>

-**Sep 18, 2013: My First "Not .Net" Presentation** <a href="#notdotnetpresentation"><small>permalink</small></a>

-I did my very first presentation on NodeJS.
-It was a quasi workshop that went through a number of NodeJS applications I've built.
-I helped developers build and deploy their first NodeJS applications to Nodejitsu and Heroku.
-It was lots of fun :-)

-<a id="dotnetossdoa"> </a>

-**Sep 19, 2013: .Net OSS is DOA** <a href="#dotnetossdoa"><small>permalink</small></a>
+#Postmortem

+If you want to make an Html and Javascript game, take a look at Pixi.js.
+It's my go to game engine for web games.

+Also, Happy Birthday to me... you can buy yourself A Dark Room, The Ensign, and A Noble Circle as a birthday gift to me :-D

+More metrics on A Dark Room.

+Game Size at Day 58:

+- files: 64
+- blank: 1567
+- comment: 162
+- code: 7,969

+Final Game Size:

+- files: 149
+- blank: 3,855
+- comment: 291
+- code: 16,506

+#Day 108 - Sep 19, 2013: The Slog Continues

 Development of the game continues.
 Play testing and tweaking the Dusty Path.
 I was just a grumpy person this month in general with all the annoying pixel pushing.
 I spent some time reflecting on all the different things I've done on my sabbatical.
 A Dark Room had been my primary "work" throughout this time.
 But I continued to spend time working with other stacks.

-Another internal struggle with .Net development.
-I've tried to have discourse on Twitter with a number of .Net devs.
-I built a Twitter mashup to help me manage that discourse because I was having so many conversations at once.
-At this point I've learned (or at least gotten better) at objectively analyzing risk and reward.
-Using NodeJS and Ruby Motion, I have now have a better understanding of what OSS _really_ looks like.
-So I put another blog post up: [.Net OSS is DOA](http://amirrajan.net/meta/2013/09/19/perception-is-reality-dot-net-oss/).
-This one got some attention.
-I wanted to (again) help developers break down barriers and see that all the "answers" don't exist in any single stack.

-I was berated by my peers.
-I was "just plain wrong", I was told it's "just an opinion", and that "I was sorely misguided".
-Another dev tweets, "Here we go again with all the .Net OSS angst".
-I wish I never wrote this blog entry.

-<a id="donewithdotnet"> </a>

-**Sep 25, 2013: I'm Done Debating With Expert .Net Developers and Dealing With the .Net Mono Culture** <a href="#donewithdotnet"><small>permalink</small></a>

-Another heated debate on Twitter.
-This time with regards to test driven development and behavior driven development.
-I now understand the term "strong opinions, strongly held".
-At this point, I knew I was done debating with experts of the .Net stack.
-Many (not all) have formed and solidified their opinions about "how things should be done".
-So I'm done trying to be respected/acknowledged by these individuals.
-I've wasted my breath too many times trying to get these guru's to see that they don't have it all figured out (no one has it all figured out, and you're selling yourself short if you think you do).

-<a id="playtestgrind"> </a>
+#Postmortem

+Dealing with stress is difficult.
+Dealing with the ups and downs of any type of creative work is difficult.
+You generally feel alone because no one understands what you are truly going through.
+And when you try to explain it to people, you end up feeling belittled.
+Read this chapter for a deeper dive into this topic: Dealing With Stress.

-**Oct 1, 2013: The Play Testing Grind...
-This is Not Fun** <a href="#playtestgrind"><small>permalink</small></a>
+#Day 119 - Oct 1, 2013: The Play Testing Grind...
+This is Not Fun

 All of September went to the Dusty Path (and being a grumpy developer).
 I made sure all the different city and town events showed up.
 I made sure the workshop items and workers unlocked correctly.
 I made sure map state rolled back if the player dies.

 I chatted with Michael about this.
 How the hell he managed to test all this...
 He did what I did, just grinded through it.
 I spent 2 days creating an automated test suite.
 It tested all the different random paths the events could take.
 Glad I did that.
 Even with all the manual testing, I still had a number of bugs.

-<a id="ihatemichael"> </a>

-**Oct 19, 2013: A Dusty Path Complete.
-I Hate You Michael (in a good way)** <a href="#ihatemichael"><small>permalink</small></a>
+#Day 137 - Oct 19, 2013: A Dusty Path Complete

 The Dusty Path is finally to a point where all the events work and the spaceship can be unlocked.
 I have saving working too.
 A number of my friends and family have playtested the game to this point (and have frankly gotten sick of it).

 During this time period I removed the Nietzsche quotes.
 It just led to confusion and the pacing was good enough with the "gather wood storyline events".
 Reading all those quotes helped shape the storyline I put in place.
 Particularly this quote:

 >a dictator divides mankind into two classes: tools and enemies.

 There was a specific lull in the gameplay.
 The time between buying the compass and then building the Smokehouse, Tannery, and Workshop was still a bit of a wait.
 This is where I decided to shift the story to take a turn for the worse.
 Through the creation of these three buildings, the player would slowly see that the villagers were being overworked.
-And finally, the villagers became slaves:
+And finally, the villagers became
+slaves:

 >the villagers...i can see the fatigue in their eyes...